dimitrod/dimitrod-web/frontend/static/portfolio-posts/trailer_erdulator.md

 ---

-Tihs is a trailer for the newest update of our web based climate change game.
+This is a trailer for the newest update of our web based climate change game.
 Contains a lot of copyrighted stuff, it was just a fun, non-commercial sideproject. <br /><br />Song by Dan Bull: Hell Or High Water  <br /><br />

 **Main contributions:** <br />Editing, design, graphics, effects<br /><br />